 📘 Want to Dive Deeper?

-You can check out more technical details in our original publication:
+Read the paper: You can check out more technical details in our original publication: Rayyan - a web and mobile application for systematic reviews

 💬 Still Need Help?